bfortuner/pytorch_tiramisu/README.md

 **FCDenseNet67**

-I trained for 766 epochs with 50 epochs fine-tuning.
-The authors mention "global accuracy" of 90.8 for FC-DenseNet67 on Camvid, compared to my 86.8.
+We trained for 766 epochs (224x224 crops) with 50 epochs fine-tuning (full-size images).
+The authors mention "global accuracy" of 90.8 for FC-DenseNet67 on Camvid, compared to our 86.8.
+If we exclude the 'background' class, accuracy increases to ~89%.
+We think the authors did this, but haven't confirmed.

 | Dataset     | Loss  | Accuracy |
 | ----------- |:-----:| --------:|